DN-debug/peux-os-sitebuild/src/pages/blog/wayland-betas.md

 ---
 title: Upcoming Beta ISOs -- Wayland Compositors
 date: '2021-11-29'
-excerpt: 'I would be releasing some '
+excerpt: 'I would be releasing some Wayland '
 template: post
 ---
 Hi All,